Black Leaders in Cancer PhD Scholarship Programme

 meet English language requirements as set by host institution

 Please read our frequently asked questions for more information on eligibility.

 As part of our commitment to Equality, Diversity and Inclusion in Research, we have developed this programme in consultation with our research community and in close collaboration with our expert partners, Black in Cancer and the Windsor Fellowship.

-During this first pilot year, a total of four PhD scholarships will be available in 2023.
 We plan to grow the programme over time and will review it to consider expanding eligibility to other groups which are also underrepresented in our research community.

 You will be provided with:

 a fully-funded 4-year PhD studentship (non-clinical) according to our standard PhD funding rates including stipend, research consumables and UK home tuition fees

 a place on one of the doctoral training programmes at one of our Centres

 a comprehensive programme of mentoring, career support, leadership training and networking led by the Windsor Fellowship and Black in Cancer, in addition to the support provided by our Centres, to drive your career forward and realise your full potential to beat cancer

 Four studentship places are available for our second round starting in September 2024.
 Two of these will be at our City of London Centre and two at our Cambridge Centre.